ldelaprade/JavaCodingStyle/README.md

     }
 };
 ```
-which is still much more readable in terms of code structures organization immediate perception.
+which is still much more readable in terms of catching code structures at first glance.